guillevazquez8/Abanca/README.md

 ## API design and development

-The tech stack used for the project is Java-Spring Boot, with MySQL as relational database.
 The API is organized in 4 layers: model (entities), repositories, services, and controllers.
 Apart from these layers, I've included a security folder, an exceptions folder, and testing.

 For the development of the program I've followed the next steps: